Softwarekang/ringbuffer/README.md

-# ringbuffer
+# RingBuffer
-lock free buffer write in go
+A lock-free thread-safe loop buffer that is specifically designed for socket scenarios.